wkumari/draft-wkumari-dnsop-alt-tld/README.md

    The authors understand that there is much politics surrounding the delegation of a new TLD and thank the ICANN liaison in advance.

-Kumari & Sullivan         Expires July 7, 2015                  [Page 7]

-Internet-Draft               Reserve ALT TLD                January 2015

-   We would also like to thank Joe Abley, Mark Andrews, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Conrad, Patrik Faltstrom, Olafur GuTHmundsson, Paul Hoffman, Joel Jaeggli, Ted Lemon, George Michaelson, Arturo Servin, for feedback.
+   We would also like to thank Joe Abley, Mark Andrews, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Conrad, Patrik Faltstrom, Olafur Gudmundsson, Paul Hoffman, Joel Jaeggli, Ted Lemon, George Michaelson, Arturo Servin, for feedback.

 8. References